nrobinson2000/blog/pages/reflection.md

 permalink: /reflection/
 ---

+Abstract:

+The Internet of Things is a relatively new concept

 Script:
 -----
 Hi.
 I'm Nathan Robinson.
 My project is a demonstration of the practical uses of the Internet of Things and how it can be used effectively.